haneytron/dache/README.md

 A file called `CacheProvider.cs` will also be installed at the root of your project.
 It is a working example of using the Dache client and is intended for experimentation and getting a quick-start with Dache.
 You can build on top of this implementation or discard it completely.
 The purpose of it is to show you how to use the Dache client in your code.

+**NOTE:** if you prefer to derive your settings from code rather than configuration, use the `new CacheClient(CacheClientConfigurationSection configuration)` constructor, passing in a `CacheClientConfigurationSection` which you've configured in code.

-**NOTE: all clients should be configured with the same list of servers.
-The list of servers does not have to be in the same order, but each client's list should contain the same servers.**
+**IMPORTANT:** all clients should be configured with the same list of servers.
+The list of servers does not have to be in the same order, but each client's list should contain the same servers.

 [**See Quick-Start for more information**](https://github.com/ironyx/dache/wiki/Quick-Start)